Sparkomatic/figma-variables-finder/COMMUNITY.md

 Unlike other variable tools that require specific naming conventions, this plugin works with ANY variable structure.
 Whether you use primitive/semantic/component, tokens/atoms/molecules, or completely custom naming - this plugin will help you find and explore your variables.

+## Legal Disclaimer

+This plugin is provided "as is" without any warranties, express or implied.
+The author disclaims all warranties including but not limited to merchantability and fitness for a particular purpose.
+The author shall not be liable for any damages arising from the use of this plugin.

+**Important**: This plugin is read-only and will not modify your Figma files.
+Always backup your work before using any plugin.

 ## Screenshots

 [Add screenshots here when you have them]